-Entering a store on Black Friday can feel like a crowd crush at a K-pop concert — exhilarating for some but not for others.
+Entering a store on Black Friday feels exhilarating for millions of dedicated holiday shoppers who arrive early to snag the best bargains.
+But the hustle and bustle are not for everyone.
 Personally, I relish shopping for gifts on my laptop while lounging at home (no shoes required).
 More and more holiday shoppers are doing the same.
 From October through December 2022, ecommerce is expected to rise 15.5% while in-store sales are projected to grow a paltry 0.9%, says Insider Intelligence.

 Given the state of inflation, inventory shortages and interest rate hikes, it’s an optimistic outlook.
 Can we really outperform 2021 — the strongest retail growth in 20 years?
 With so many economic variables at play, the 2022 snow globe looks a bit cloudy.

 Acutely aware of market pressures, retailers are looking for creative new ways to profit.
 The problem is: fraudsters are too.
 In this article, we’ll look at retail trends that are growing more popular among shoppers and attackers.
 Most importantly, you’ll learn what retailers can do to prevent fraud both online and off.

 Account takeovers top the naughty list

 In 2021, retail data shows Cyber Monday was the biggest day for online sales, climbing to $10.90 billion, exceeding Black Friday sales of $9.03 billion.Insider Intelligence

 When more people transact online, cybercriminals see big profit potential, especially when it comes to taking over customer accounts.
 Account takeover (ATO) fraud jumped 148% across all industries in 2021, making it the most common form of identity fraud today, says Imperva.
 In retail, 1 out of every 5 logins are ATO attempts, not just during the holidays but year-round.